Google Cast can only be configured and enabled on Airtame 2 devices.

 What is Google cast?

-Google Cast is screen sharing protocol used by most Android devices as well as Chrome OS and when casting from the Chrome browser from any operating system.
-Airtame provides Google Cast mirroring only.
+With Google Cast you are able to fully mirror your screen from your Android devices as well as Chrome OS, and when casting via the Chrome browser from any operating system, without the need for the Airtame app.

 Google Cast mirroring streams are encoded in H.264 or VP8 formats and transmitted as UDP packets.

-- Airtame device needs to be updated to Beta firmware version 3.8.0-b1.
-How to update to beta
+- The Airtame device needs to be updated to firmware version 3.8.0 or later.

 - Bonjour services: _googlecast._tcp